SereneHaze/GOre/tls/keygen_instr.md

 As of now there is no shell script to make this an easy and automated process, but one will be added in future builds.

+## Some Extra Notes

+Replace the CN and the IP of the `alt_names` section in the server's csr.conf file with the DNS and the IP of the server.
+The client CN seems to not really matter.

+I have the defaults set to localhost.